saanviagrawal04/scuproduct-website/README.md

 ### Common Issues

-1. **Jobs not loading**
+1. **Images not loading**
-   - Check if the Node.js server is running
+   - Check if image files exist in the project directory
-   - Verify internet connection
+   - Verify file extensions match HTML references
-   - Check browser console for errors
+   - Check browser console for 404 errors

-2. **CORS errors**
-   - Ensure the server is running on the correct port
+2. **Fonts not displaying**
+   - Ensure internet connection for Google Fonts
-   - Check that the API_BASE_URL is correctly set in `script.js`
+   - Check if fonts are properly imported in HTML
+   - Verify font names in CSS match imported fonts

-3. **LinkedIn RSS feeds not accessible**
+3. **Server not starting**
-   - LinkedIn may occasionally block requests
-   - The system includes error handling and fallback options
+   - Check if port 3000 is available
+   - Verify Node.js and npm are installed
+   - Check package.json for correct dependencies

 ### Debug Mode